-- Standard rate of 19%.
-Applicable for all taxable supplies not exempted or subject to one of the reduced or zero rates. - Reduced rate of 9% (Twelfth Schedule of the Cyprus VAT Laws).
-Applicable for supplies such as accommodation by hotels and similar establishments and restaurant and catering services. - Reduced rate of 5% (Fifth Schedule of the Cyprus VAT Laws).
+- Standard rate of 19%. - Applicable for all taxable supplies not exempted or not subject to one of the reduced or zero rates. - As of 13 November 2017 the rental of immovable non-residential property property between 2 taxable persons is subject to VAT at 19%. - As of 02/01/2018 the sale of undeveloped land intended for development by a taxable person is subject to VAT at 19%. - As of 01/01/2019 the sale of new property under a long term lease is subject to VAT at 19%. - Reduced rate of 9% (Twelfth Schedule of the Cyprus VAT Laws).
+Applicable for supplies such as accommodation by hotels and similar establishments, restaurant and catering services and local passenger transport services. - Reduced rate of 5% (Fifth Schedule of the Cyprus VAT Laws).
 Applicable for supply of a permanent residence (after obtaining permission from the VAT Commissioner), renovation of private dwellings, supply of water, gas, medicine, newspapers, foods, books and admission to performances among other things. - Zero rate (0%) (Sixth Schedule of the Cyprus VAT Laws).
-Applicable for export of goods, supply of and related services provided to qualifying vessels. - Exempt transactions (Seventh and Eighth Schedules of the Cyprus VAT Laws).
-Applicable for the sale of land and buildings after their first use, letting and leasing of immovable property (but not license to use space), hospital and medical services, financial and insurance services.
+Applicable for export of goods, supply of goods and related services provided to qualifying vessels and aircrafts. - Exempt transactions (Seventh and Eighth Schedules of the Cyprus VAT Laws).

+Applicable for the sale of land and buildings after their first use, hospital and medical services, financial and insurance services.